Vishnx001/EXPERIMENT-NO--04-PRESSURE-MEASUREMENT-USING-ARDUINO-AIM-To-interface-an-FSR-force-sensitive-resist/README.md

 σ = √[(1 - 4.6)2 + (3 - 4.6)2 + ... + (8 - 4.6)2)]/5
 σ = √(12.96 + 2.56 + 0.36 + 5.76 + 11.56)/5 = 2.577

+### RESULT :
+Arduino uno is interfaced with FSR and output values are indicated on a graph.